+'''

+Wallet path: ...fabric-samples/fabcar/javascript/wallet

+Transaction has been evaluated, result is:

 {"colour":"black", "make":"Tesla", "model":"S", "owner":"Adriana"}

+'''

-If you go back and look at the result from when we queried every car before, you can see that CAR4 was Adriana's black Tesla model S, which is the result that was returned here.
+If you go back and look at the result from when the transaction was queryAllCars, you can see that CAR4 was Adriana's black Tesla model S, which is the result that was returned here.

-Using the queryCar function, we can query against any key (e.g. CAR0) and get whatever make, model, color, and owner correspond to that car.
+We can use the queryCar transaction to query against any car, using its key (e.g. CARO) and get whatever make, model, color, and owner correspond to that car.

 Great.
-At this point you should be comfortable with the basic query functions in the smart contract and the handful of parameters in the query program.
+At this point you should be comfortable with the basic query transactions in the smart contract and the handful of parameters in the query program.

 Time to update the ledger...

-6.1.6 Updating the Ledger
+7.1.6 Updating the ledger

 Now that we've done a few ledger queries and added a bit of code, we're ready to update the ledger.
-There are a lot of potential updates we could make, but let's start by creating a car.
+There are a lot of potential updates we could make, but let's start by creating a new car.